 A. Install MongoDB as the database backend.
 (There are other options but you can ignore them for now.)

 Install MongoDB Server 3.4+

-B. Run MongoDB.
-Open a Terminal and run the command:
+B. To run MongoDB with default database path i.e. /data/db, open a Terminal and run the following command: